philbooth/vagueTime.js/README.md

 into those user-friendly phrases, heavily supported by unit tests.
-Vague time strings can be returned in English, German, French, Dutch or Danish.
+Vague time strings can be returned in English, German, French, Dutch, Danish, Japanese, Korean or Chinese.

 ## What alternative libraries are there?